-To this end, the Council has sponsored four adult, two adolescent, and one older adult gambling activity and attitude studies to establish a baseline and document longitudinal changes over time.
-The Council also commissioned a pilot study, one of the first in the U.S., that investigated the potential causal implications relating to the onset of disordered gambling.
+Importantly, in 2002 the Council commissioned a pilot study, one of the first in the U.S., that investigated the potential causal implications relating to the onset of pathological gambling.

 The Council acknowledges that there are significant economic benefits realized from state-sponsored gambling.
-Nonetheless, the Council is gravely concerned at the high personal and social economic costs associated with disordered gambling.
+Nonetheless, the Council is gravely concerned at the high personal costs as well as the social economic costs associated with problem gambling.

 The Council was founded in 1996 as the Oregon Gambling Addiction Treatment Foundation.